Teejay128/agentbase-chat/tutorial/tutorial.md

 data: {"session":"b5sssvkfykmty8e","type":"agent_completed"}
 ```

-Each object provides insight into the agent's process, for example:
+Each object gives details on the agent's current process, for example:

-- `agent_started`: Signals the beginning of the agent's execution
+- `agent_started`: Signals the beginning of the agent's execution.
 - `agent_response`: Contains the final, user-facing message from the agent.
 - `agent_cost`: Details the computational cost of the request and the remaining account balance.
 - `agent_completed`: Signals the end of the agent's execution for that request.